UniversalDataTool/udt-format/proposals/sample_brushes.md

 > ***UNSTABLE***

 Sample brushes are a simple way to identify data by color.
 This can be helpful in collaborative sessions when people want to mark samples for review or indicate who completed the sample.
-It can also be used for reviewing the output of a machine learning algorithm.
+It can also be used for reviewing the output of a machine learning algorithm by marking the output as one color, and the reviewed output as another.

 ## Usage